Whether preparing to stain a small wooden frame or a large furniture piece, patience is key, specially if trying to color match!

 Resanding is a lot of work, so it is best to avoid it.
 Yet, sometime it is the only option when the look you are trying to achieve requires doing so — specially if you were impatient and did not test the stain before covering the entire piece!

 I recently had to resand my outdoor DIY wooden sofas after staining them.
 They turned out too dark after my initial application!
 I initially used two oil-based stains.
 After resanding, I decided to use Varathane’s water-based Java Bean stain, which I watered down by using equal parts water and stain.
 I liked the 50/50 combination.
 If I had wanted a darker stain, I would have tested a 75 percent stain to a 25 percent water ratio before trying the stain on its own.
-I also added about a spoonful of oil-based Varathane Weathered Oak to the cup with the watered down Java Stain before dipping my rag in it for each stain application.
+I also added about a spoonful of oil-based Varathane Weathered Oak to the cup with the watered down Java Stain before dipping my rag in it before each stain application.
 I liked the look when I initially did it and wanted to have the same effect throughout the piece.

 There are others ways to correct a dark stain, if you want to avoid resanding the entire wood piece!